Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Experiments

-\textbf{(i) \texttt{AADA}:} Active Adversarial Domain Adaptation~\cite{su2019active} performs alternate rounds of active sampling and adversarial domain adaptation via \texttt{DANN}~\cite{ganin2016domain}.
+\textbf{1) \texttt{AADA}:} Active Adversarial Domain Adaptation~\cite{su2019active} (\texttt{AADA}) is a state-of-the-art Active DA method which performs alternate rounds of active sampling and adversarial domain adaptation via \texttt{DANN}~\cite{ganin2016domain}.
 It samples points with high predictive entropy and high probability of belonging to the target domain as predicted by the domain discriminator.

-\textbf{ii) \texttt{SSDA-MME*}:} ~\cite{saito2019semi} The model is optimized via the semi-supervised \texttt{MME} loss on randomly sampled target points.
-The asterisk denotes that for simplicity and fair comparison against baselines, in our implementation we do not use a similarity-based classifier or L2-normalize features~\footnote{We report results on all 345 classes in DomainNet instead of the 126-class subset that Saito et al.~\cite{saito2019semi} use.}.
+Further, we also benchmark the performance of 4 diverse AL strategies from prior work in the Active DA setting.